-The physical register file (PRF) organization (Fig. 11(c)) has been used in many hard processor designs, such as the MIPS R10K, IBM Power4, Power5, and Power7, Intel Pentium 4 and Sandy Bridge, DEC 21264, and AMD Bobcat and

-Bulldozer [62]-[67].
-In a PRF organization, operand values are stored in one central register file.
+The physical register file organization (PRF, Fig. 11(c)) has been used in many hard processor designs, such as the MIPS R10K, IBM Power4, Power5, and Power7, Intel Pentium 4 and Sandy Bridge, DEC 21264, and AMD Bobcat and Bulldozer.
+[62]-[67].
+In a physical register file organization, operand values are stored in one central register file.
 Both speculative and committed register values are stored in the same structure.
-The register renamer explicitly renames architectural register numbers into indices into the PRF, and must be able to track which physical registers are in use and roll back register mappings during a pipeline flush.
+The register renamer explicitly renames architectural register numbers into indices into the physical register file, and must be able to track which physical registers are in use and roll back register mappings during a pipeline flush.
 After an instruction is dispatched into the scheduler, it waits until all of its operands are available.
-Once the instruction is chosen to be issued, it reads all of its operands from the PRF RAM or bypass networks, normally taking one extra cycle compared with the P6 and K7.
+Once the instruction is chosen to be issued, it reads all of its operands from the physical register file RAM or bypass networks, normally taking one extra cycle compared to the P6 and K7.
 The instruction's result is written back into the register file RAM and bypass networks.
-When an instruction commits, only the state of the register renamer needs to be updated, and there is no copying of register values as in the previous two organizations.

-The PRF organization has several advantages that are particularly significant for FPGA implementations.
-Register values are only stored in one structure (the PRF), reducing the number of multiported structures required.
-In addition, the scheduler's CAM does not store operand values, allowing the area-inefficient CAM to be smaller, with operand values stored in a more area-efficient register file RAM.
+When an instruction commits, only the state of the register renamer needs to be updated, and there is no copying of register values as in the previous two tages that are particularly significant for FPGA implementations.
+Register values are only stored in one structure (the PRF), reducing the number of multi-ported structures required.
+Also, the scheduler's CAM does not store operand values, allowing the area-inefficient CAM to be smaller, with operand values stored in a more area-efficient register file RAM.
 This organization adds some complexity to track free physical registers and an extra pipeline stage to access the PRF.
 FPGA RAMs have particularly low area cost (Section IV-B), but CAMs are area expensive (Section IV-D).
-The benefits of reducing CAM size and multiported RAMs suggest that the PRF organization would be particularly preferred for FPGA implementations.
+The benefits of reducing CAM size and multiported RAMs suggest that the PRF organization would be particularly preferred for FPGA implementations